ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/W05_free-response--binary-trees_tries.doc.md

 2. _Trace through how you would search for <code>"helping"</code> in this trie.</em>

     Go through each character and follow each path: h -> e -> l -> p -> i -> n -> g.
-Now check if there’s a boolean for the word exists being toggled
+Now check if there’s a boolean for the word existing flag which there is.

 3. _Trace how you would find all words starting with the prefix ​<code>"he"</code> in this Trie.</em>